- We are “Mobile First” developers .. we rove free today

 - We believe in and use Open Source Software

-This means your distributed application will work completely on iOS & Android tablets, and all desktops & laptops.
-Your DApp (“Distributed App”) will work partially: ie for non-large-screen-dependent sections of the DApp, and naturally for contacts/messages/elastos mail/tasks/calendar integration and ‘Push’ notifications; on iPhones and Android phones.
-Our services are hosted on the
+This means your distributed application will largely work on iOS & Android tablets, and will work completely for all desktops & laptops.
+Large-screen-dependent sections of the DApp will be difficult to operate on mobile phones and less so on Tablets, yet the rest of your DApp will work naturally for contacts/messages/elastos mail/tasks/calendar integration, for most of your DApp, and ‘Push’ notifications.
+Our services are hosted on the Elastos Smart Web.

 For example, we integrate Individual Push Notifications with our mobile apps, to enable your database to instantly remind you of details of contacts (which you select when you are registering them), by a visible ‘Push’ notification to your phone as they ring.
 This service can be disabled for regular contacts.

 You are welcome to refer to Computers As Machines for a potted history of Computing with some references.

 Dennis Ritchie designed and created the ‘C’ Programming Language at AT & T’s Bell Labs between 1972-1973.
 Initially, it was for running UNIX utilities.
 The UNIX operating system was being developed by Ken Thompson at the same time.
 The pair had previously worked together on the creation of C’s predecessor, the ‘B’ programming language.
 Evidence of Ken’s and Dennis’s compatibility as programmers and language designers was reinforced, according to Brian Kernighan, when they compared their own independent solutions to a problem which emerged as identical in code.
 Ken Thompson explained Unix was the first incarnation of a system where everything happened “in the first person”.
 There was no need for the third eye view – Thompson allowed the Op Sys to do whatever it needed as if the sole controller in the processes.
 He is a believer in using brute force when necessary (in coding terms).